 The basic and diluted weighted average number of Common Shares outstanding are affected by the shares purchased for cancellation under the Company's NCIB.
-The diluted weighted average number of Common Shares outstanding for the periods is further impacted by any options and warrants that are "in the money".
+The diluted weighted average number of Common Shares outstanding is further impacted by any options that are "in the money", when such impact is dilutive.